breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </table>

+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: In 20 years, most of today&#39;s ISAs (x86, ARM, MIPS) will be virtual or obsolete.
+Underneath the hood, everything will be sparse matmuls running on a homogeneous silicon mesh.
+Physical CPUs will be like gasoline engines - marvels of engineering, but far too complicated.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278139598942679041?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 # Graphs, efficiently

-Due to their well-studied theoretical properties, graphs are suitable data structures for a wide variety of problems.
-Finding a reduction to a known graph problem can save years of development effort, but many graph algorithms are also challenging to implement efficiently.
+Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of problems.
+Finding a reduction to a known graph problem can save years of effort, but many graph algorithms can be challenging to implement efficiently.
 Suboptimal graph algorithms have been reimplemented in dozens of libraries and compiler frameworks.
-Why have they remained out of reach in settings where they would be appropriate, when they could have been implemented once?
+Why have efficient graph-based algorithms remained out of reach for so long, and what has changed?

 One issue with efficient representation of graphs is their space complexity.
 Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
 We will need $$10^{5\times 2}$$ bits, or about 1 GB to store its adjacency matrix, where an equivalent adjacency list would only consume $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
-One solution that has emerged is to use [sparse matrices](https://en.wikipedia.org/wiki/Sparse_matrix), which are spatially more compact and can be accelerated on modern parallel processing architectures.
+One solution is to use [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) representations, which are more compact and can be exponentially faster on parallel computing architectures.

 <center><a href="http://faculty.cse.tamu.edu/davis/suitesparse.html"><img src="http://faculty.cse.tamu.edu/davis/suitesparse_files/SuiteSparse_logo.jpg" width="60%"></a></center>

-Another, thornier, problem with graph algorithms is their time complexity.
+Perhaps the more significant barrier to widespread adoption of graph algorithms is their time complexity.
 Many interesting problems on graphs are NP-complete, including [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) detection, [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
 However many of those problems have approximate solutions which are often good enough.
 But even if correctness is a hard constraint, CS theory is primarily concerned with worst case complexity, which seldom or rarely occurs in practice.
 Naturally occuring instances can often be solved quickly using SAT or SMT solvers.

-Suppose we wish to access the computation graph of a program from within the program itself.
+Suppose we want to access the computation graph of a program from within the program itself.
 How could we accomplish that?
-We need a way to "reify" the graph (i.e. make it available at runtime), so that given a variable, we have some method (e.g. `y.graph()`) which programmatically returned its [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure), including upstream and downstream nodes.
-Doing this efficiently is important, as depending on the scope and granularity, this graph can expand very quickly.
+We need a way to "reify" the graph (i.e. make it available at runtime), so that given any variable, we have some method (e.g. `y.graph()`) which programmatically returns its [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure), including upstream and downstream nodes.
+Depending on scope and granularity, this graph can expand very quickly, so efficiency is key.

 <center><img src="https://raw.githubusercontent.com/breandan/kotlingrad/master/samples/src/main/resources/lr_batch_loss_graph.svg" width="60%"/></center>

-Thanks to metaprogramming techniques in differentiable and probabilistic programming DSLs, this capability is becoming increasingly commonplace.
-These usually work by recording all operations (e.g. using operator overloading) in some intermediate data structure (e.g. stack, queue, AST, DAG).
-At periodic intervals, they may generate an "intermediate representation" with some optimizations (e.g. constant propagation, common subexpression elimination) and possibly specializing these operations it to a secondary architecture (e.g. CUDA, webasm) for optimized execution.
+With the advent of modern metaprogramming languages like PyTorch and TensorFlow, such graphs are available to introspect at runtime.
+By tracing all operations (e.g. using operator overloading) on an intermediate data structure (e.g. stack, AST, or DAG), these DSLs are able to backpropogating error through a computation graph.
+At periodic intervals, they may perform certain optimizations (e.g. constant propagation, common subexpression elimination) and emit an intermediate language (e.g. CUDA, webasm) for optimized execution on special hardware, such as a GPU.

-<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: In 20 years, most of today&#39;s ISAs (x86, ARM, MIPS) will be virtual or obsolete.
-Underneath the hood, everything will be sparse matmuls running on a homogeneous silicon mesh.
-Physical CPUs will be like gasoline engines - marvels of engineering, but far too complicated.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1278139598942679041?ref_src=twsrc%5Etfw">July 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>
+<center><blockquote class="twitter-tweet"><p lang="en" dir="ltr">This <a href="https://twitter.com/hashtag/GraphBLAS?src=hash&amp;ref_src=twsrc%5Etfw">#GraphBLAS</a> stuff is super exciting.
+Most graph algorithms can be expressed as linear algebra.
+Sparse matrix SIMD-backed graph algorithms lets us process orders-of-magnitude larger graphs.
+Similar to AD tools like Theano et al., this will give a huge boost to network science.</p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/1277505360127983618?ref_src=twsrc%5Etfw">June 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

+Recent work in linear algebra and sparse matrix representations for graphs lets us treat many recursive graph algorithms as pure matrix arithmetic, with the associated benefits of GPU acceleration.
+The same techniques can also be applied to execute general purpose programs as graphs.
+More work will be needed

 A lot of the stuff in Graph Representation Learning is motivated by computational constraints.
 You can't instantiate the adjacency matrix, because it's too large, so you need all kinds of mathematical tricks to sum over or approximate it.
 But most graphs are sparse and have all kinds of symmetries.
 Finding the right graph embedding can get you real far...